It’s easy to lose a part of yourself as you travel the highways and byways of life.

 Trauma almost always involves a loss of self.
 In recent years, scientific research has shed light on the somatic nature and neurophysiology of traumatic stress, once considered an intractable condition.

 New and effective treatment approaches for healing trauma have emerged.
-These include the use of techniques like breath and heart rate regulation, meditation, imagery, biofeedback, energy release work, hypnosis, Neuro-Linguistic Programming, Information Processing Techniques (EMDR, EFT, TFT, TAT), cognitive behavioral therapy, and others.
+These include the use of techniques like somatic experiencing, breath and heart rate regulation, meditation, imagery, biofeedback, energy release work, hypnosis, Neuro-Linguistic Programming, Information Processing Techniques (EMDR, EFT, TFT, TAT), cognitive behavioral therapy, and others.
+To learn more, read:

 You are not stuck with the impact of trauma.
-Trauma can be healed.
+Although you may never recover completely from trauma, you can heal and feel whole again.

 Ancient medical traditions also offer effective methods that can help release trauma.